cmusatyalab/openface/docs/setup.md

 cd build
 cmake ../../tools/python
-cmake --build . --config Release sudo cp dlib.so /usr/local/lib/python2.7/dist-packages
+cmake --build . --config Release sudo cp dlib.so /usr/local/lib/python.7/dist-packages
 ```

-At this point, you should be able to start your `python2`
+At this point, you should be able to start your `python`
 interpreter and successfully run `import cv2; import dlib`.

 In OSX, you may get a `Fatal Python error: PyThreadState_Get: no current thread`.